Checkout Integration

 - As the transaction processes on the blockchain, BitPay will transmit the latest payment status via Webhook to the merchant.
 See documentation on payment statuses here.

-- When the merchant receives the webhook indicating the payment is “Complete,” the merchant should call the BitPay API again to confirm this status.
-This is recommended because BitPay’s web hooks are unsigned, and therefore should not be trusted outright.
+- When the merchant receives the webhook indicating the payment is “Complete,” the merchant should perform one or both of the following actions:

 - If the API call confirms the payment “complete” status, the funds have been applied to the merchant ledger, and the order can be fulfilled.